Detailed specification continued:

 6 channels, 10 - 13 servos (2 rudder, 2 elevator, 2 aileron, 2 flaps, nose wheel, throttle, optional: 2nd throttle, retract, 2 choke)

 || Two wheel eletric retract system|

 Fiberglass fuse and balsa built -up wing.
 Wing Covering Material: Covering, painted, decals applied and clear coated.
 The aircraft has a beautiful flat, non-glossy finish.
 This is superior to glossy covering materials.
 The covering material is a brand name covering which has a special paint adherant layer.
 The covering goes on clear, and is then primed and painted, then clearcoated.

 Hardware package and illustrated instruction manual included.

-Electric rotating retracts: including alloy wheels, oleo struts and electric retract system.
-Incorporate all of the latest design improvements.
+- Electric retracts: including alloy wheels, oleo struts and electric retract system.

 The Dornier Do 335 Pfeil (or "Arrow") was one of the more unique prop-driven designs of the Second World War.
 Designed and patented by Doctor Claudius Dornier as early as 1937, the Do 335 utilized a concept in which one engine was mounted forward and another aft on a smooth rounded fuselage with a low-monoplane wing.
 The front engine would be of a puller-type while the other would be a pusher-type working in conjunction.
 This design attempt was intended to do away with thrust design flaws enered by single engine fighters of the same class.
 The result was the Do 335 "Arrow", an aircraft that was powered by two separate engines in a single slim fuselage.